 Accessible

+Using this Guide

-In this Developer’s Guide, you will first be introduced to the High-Level Architecture (Section 3) of the program.
-Next, we will talk about the components of the system from front-end to back-end (Section 4).
-Each component will be introduced using its class diagram and APIs, and then further elaborated with behavioral diagrams and code samples if available.
-Finally, we will guide you on the testing standards adopted in this project (Section 5).
+This guide will walk you through the basics required to maintain and develop Task Catalyst.
+First, you will be introduced to the High-Level Architecture (Section 2) of the program.
+Next, we will talk about the System Components (Section 3) from front-end to back-end.
+Each component will be introduced top-down using its class diagram and APIs, and then further elaborated with behavioral diagrams and code samples if necessary.
+Finally, we will orientate you to the Development Infrastructure (Section 4) of this project.

 This guide assumes that you have some prior experience in Java and CSS.

 Throughout the guide, we will be using the following markups to improve readability:

 Class, Component, Library or Framework

 Pattern or Principle

 Commands, Code or Input/Output